Perkins Loan Information

-The Perkins Loan is a 5% interest loan for both undergraduate and graduate students.
-You may borrow up to $20,000 as an undergraduate student and up to $40,000 as a graduate student.
+The Perkins Loan is a 5% interest loan for undergraduates.
+You may borrow up to $20,000 as an undergraduate student.
 Loans are administered by KU on a revolving loan fund basis (i.e. while the fund is making loans to students, it is also receiving repayments for earlier loans).
 The continuation and success of this program depends upon loan repayment.

 How to Apply